-What will the students do during the workshop?
+What will students experience?:

 - Take part in some day-to-day Iroquoian activities.